Zyll: Gameplay

-The goal of Zyll is to find the Black Orb, which the evil sorcerer Zyll used to destroy the primary character's homeland.
+The objective of the game is to find the Black Orb — which the evil sorcerer Zyll used to turn the Land of Magic and Enchantment into a wasteland — to restore the realm.
 During the course of the game, various monsters appear to do battle.

 Players can choose the role of a warrior, thief, or wizard.
 Each role has different attributes, skills, and weaknesses.
 Players can also choose between three types of armor, three different weapons, and two types of shields.
 Players choosing the role of wizard are able to choose between five different spells.

 The game has a two-player mode allowing players to work cooperatively or competitively; each player uses half of the keyboard for their commands.

 Zyll has a function key interface based on the arrangement of the keys on a PC/XT keyboard.
 In the same year of Zyll's release, IBM released new AT keyboards which moved the function keys to the top of the keyboard.
 Within the game, one can switch to the AT keyboard layout by pressing Alt-K.